All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Prescribed peptides through a licensed provider: - A healthcare provider evaluates your health history, current medications, and goals - The provider writes a prescription based on their clinical judgment - A licensed 503A compounding pharmacy fills that prescription using USP-grade pharmaceutical ingredients - The finished product is tested for potency and sterility - You receive the medication with proper labeling, storage instructions, and usage guidance - This is standard medical practice, regulated by state medical boards and pharmacy boards

-Research chemical peptides purchased online: - Sold with labels stating "for research purposes only" or "not for human consumption" - No provider evaluation, no prescription, no medical oversight - Manufacturing quality is unknown and unverified - No third-party testing is required or guaranteed - Labeling may be inaccurate (wrong peptide, wrong concentration, contaminants) - Using these products for self-injection is not supported by any regulatory framework
+Research chemical peptides purchased online: - Sold with labels stating "for research purposes only" or "not for human consumption" - No provider evaluation, no prescription, no medical oversight - Manufacturing quality is unknown and unverified - No third-party testing is required or guaranteed - Labeling may be inaccurate (wrong peptide, wrong concentration, contaminants) - Using these products for self-injection isn't supported by any regulatory framework

 Why the distinction matters for your safety: Research-grade peptides have been found to contain bacterial endotoxins, incorrect concentrations, degraded peptide fragments, and in some cases, entirely different compounds than what was listed on the label.
 A 2024 analysis of online peptide vendors found that nearly 30% of products tested did not match their label claims for purity or identity.
-You cannot assess sterility, potency, or safety from a website product listing.
+You can't assess sterility, potency, or safety from a website product listing.

 When you use a prescribed peptide from a licensed pharmacy, every step of the process is governed by regulations designed to protect you.
 When you self-source from an online research vendor, none of those protections apply.